shivam005/Important-Notes/InterviewQuestions.md

 implicitly to initialize the inherited members of the subclass.
 If the superclass has multiple constructors, the subclass constructor must explicitly call one of them using the super() keyword.

+###  What is Principle of Widening Access?
+It is a fundamental principle in object-oriented design and inheritance.
+It states that subclasses should be able to widen the access of inherited methods, but they should not restrict or narrow the access compared to the superclass.